nbicocchi/ubuntu-audiophile-server/README.md

 * Install on your machine a plain Ubuntu Server.
 This mod has been tested with Ubuntu Server 20.04 but should work fine with other versions.
 * During the installation process, use the defaults, do not install any additional service, and create a user as requested.
 Installation of security fixes can be eventually skipped.
-* After installing, log on the machine and provide the following commands:
+* Once the installation process is finished, log on the machine and provide the following commands:

 ```
 $ git https://github.com/nbicocchi/ubuntu-audiophile-server.git